-Theory of Global Value Chains and Irish Policy Context
+Theory of Global Value Chains

-Gereffi & Lee (2012) traced the emergence of global value chains (GVC) to the 1960s when globalisation elevated competition between firms from the local to the international stage, leading to a change in production methods, as firms looked for ways to reduce production costs by outsourcing different segments of the production process overseas.
+The term value chain was popularised by Michael Porter in the business literature, based on the idea that an organisation as a system was made up of sub-systems, each with inputs, transformation processes and outputs.
+Gereffi & Lee (2012) traced the emergence of global value chains (GVC) to the 1960s when globalisation elevated competition between firms from the local to the international stage, leading to a change in production methods as firms looked for ways to reduce production costs by outsourcing different segments of the production process overseas.
+The definition of value chains therefore is broadly defined as the full range of activities and processes that are needed to bring a product from conception through the intermediary stage of production to delivery to final consumers, "the sequence of all functional activities required in the process of value creation involving more than one country".

 By using global value chains to gain competitive advantage, a country can improve income, employment, and productivity (OECD, 2013).
 For example, the Irish dairy value chain has previously been mapped and analysed by Heery et al., (2016).
 The authors found that the sector is relatively fragmented and optimisation at farm and processing levels is necessary to retain competitive advantage.
 According to their findings, the over-reliance of the Irish dairy system on basic commodity sales is a threat to the sector in the absence of scale and cost advantages.

 For the Irish agri-food sector to be in a position to capitalise on the projected increase in global demand for food, the challenges presented by both the production process and the value chain need to be addressed.

-The GVC approach assists in understanding and mapping the agri-food sector structure through providing insights as to the information necessary to populate an IO model.
-There are four basic elements within the GVC methodology: input-output structure, geographical scope, governance structure and institutional context.
+In this analysis, the GVC approach can help us to first qualitatively understand and map the structure of the agri-food sector, providing insights as to the information necessary to populate an input-output model.
+There are four basic elements that the GVC methodology investigates: input-output structure, geographical scope, governance structure and institutional context.
 In the agri-food value chain context, the GVC methodology allows us to understand questions such as:

-- How can policy makers support the creation of employment, wealth and innovation amid increasing global competition? - In which areas of the agri-food value chain are emissions concentrated? - Which sub-sectors can generate the greatest economic and emissions efficiencies? - How can policy makers ensure that the benefits of investment in the agri-food sector, such as jobs, added value and innovation accrue to the domestic economy? - What are the regulatory barriers to the development of the sector?
+- How can policy makers support the creation of employment, wealth and innovation amid increasing global competition? - In which areas within the agri-food value chain are emissions concentrated?

+- Which sub-sectors can generate the greatest economic and emissions efficiencies? - How can policy makers ensure that the benefits of investment in the agri-food sector, such as jobs, added value and innovation accrue to the domestic economy? - What are the regulatory barriers to the development of the sector?